-Amendments to References to the Conceptual Framework in IFRS Standards (effective 1 January 2020, not yet endorsed by EU)
+Amendments to the Conceptual Framework for Financial Reporting, including amendments to references to the Conceptual Framework in IFRS Standards (effective 1 January 2020)

-In March 2018, the IASB issued its revised Conceptual Framework.
+In March 2018, the IASB issued its revised "Conceptual Framework for Financial Reporting" (Conceptual Framework).
+The revised Conceptual Framework is not a standard nor overrides any requirements of individual standards.
 This replaces the previous version of the Conceptual Framework issued in 2010.
-Revisions performed by IASB introduced a new chapter of measurement, updated definitions of an asset/liability and recognition criteria, as well as clarifications on important areas.
-The adoption of the amendments is not expected to impact the Company's financial statements.
+Revisions performed by IASB introduced guidance on measurement, presentation and disclosure on derecognition concepts.
+In addition, the revision includes updated definitions of an asset/liability and of recognition criteria, as well as clarifications on important areas.